Culinary Academy

 British Virgin Islands

-Accommodation is provided in shared cabins onboard the yacht.
+Accommodation is in shared cabins onboard the yacht.
 Meals are included throughout the week, with the exception of arrival and departure days.
 On all other days, lunch and dinner are covered as part of the onboard routine.

 Who should apply